nashi-74/mintstamper/README.md

-A simple timestamp processing app for use with the Mintcord timestamp bot outputs
+A simple timestamp processing app for use with korotagger outputs

 Current features:
 -Emote parsing